Veterinary Waste Disposal Policies – AVMA at a Glance

 Carcasses

-The AVMA advocates safe and environmentally responsible disposal of animal carcasses, whether on an individual animal basis or during mass mortality events.
-In addition, the AVMA recognizes that animals who die from injuries generally do not represent a health hazard for humans and follows compliances for the Pan American Health Organization (PAHO) on this matter.
+The AVMA advocates safe and environmentally responsible disposal of animal carcasses.
+This could either be on an individual animal basis or during mass mortality events.
+In addition, the AVMA recognizes that animals who die from injuries generally do not represent a health hazard for humans.
+It also follows compliance with the Pan American Health Organization (PAHO) on this matter.

 Environmental

-The AVMA supports conservation of natural resources by encouraging practices including, but not limited to, minimizing waste, reducing energy consumption, maximizing electronic communication, recycling, and utilizing recycled products by its offices, employees, councils, committees, members, and others.
+The AVMA supports the conservation of natural resources.
+It encourages practices including, but not limited to, minimizing waste, reducing energy consumption, maximizing electronic communication, recycling, and utilizing recycled products by its offices, employees, councils, committees, members, and others.

 Medical Waste

-The AVMA encourages responsible entities to use reasonable approaches and sound science in the formulation of regulations pertaining to the impacts of veterinary medical waste on the environment, veterinary profession, and the health and welfare of patients.
+The AVMA encourages responsible entities to use reasonable approaches and sound science in the formulation of regulations about the impacts of veterinary medical waste on the environment, the veterinary profession, and the health and welfare of patients.

 Pharmaceuticals

-The AVMA recognizes pharmaceutical disposal as an important and complex issue and urges its members to follow all federal, state, and local regulations.
+The AVMA recognizes pharmaceutical disposal as an important and complex issue.
+Additionally, it urges its members to follow all federal, state, and local regulations.

 Veterinary Practice or Workplace

-It is incumbent on the veterinarian who is an employer to inform all employees or volunteers regarding the job hazards that may affect the health of employees or volunteers in the veterinary practice in which they are employed.
-Those hazards are listed as physical, chemical, and biological.
+It is incumbent on the veterinarian who is an employer to inform all employees or volunteers regarding the job hazards that may affect the health of employees or volunteers in the veterinary practice they work at.
+They list those hazards as physical, chemical, and biological.

 Let Medical Waste Pros Help Today

-At Medical Waste Pros, we can help you stay in compliance to all AVMA policies by partnering you with a professional waste disposal company in your area.
+At Medical Waste Pros, we can help you stay in compliance with all AVMA policies by partnering with a professional waste disposal company in your area.
 We can help you sign up for the best veterinary waste disposal program for you.
-Start by filling out the form to the right, or by calling us at (888) 755-6370.
+Start by filling out the form, or by calling us at (888) 755-6370.